Haere Mai ki te Sunny Nelson! Welcome to Sunny Nelson!

 You’ll even have the opportunity to make some of your own on a pedal-powered peanut butter making bicycle!

-There are only two tours per day and bookings are essential.
+There are only three tours per day and bookings in Pic’s Peanut Butter World are essential.

 After the tour you’ll get to roam the gift store and sample all of their scrumptious products.
 We highly recommend allowing some time to enjoy the cafe too.
 The PB&J milkshake and bagel smothered in crunchy peanut butter and drizzled with boysenberry jelly are both to die for!